andyblacknred/minecraft-servers-manager/README.md

 ...may lead to unexpected behavior, corruption, or runtime errors.

 > If you still choose to proceed — make sure you know what you're doing.
+> In any case, **always run `backup.bat` before making any changes to the files in `src/config/`**.

 ---

 ## 📄 EULA NOTICE

 By using this project and running the server through the provided scripts, you indicate your agreement to the official [Minecraft EULA](https://aka.ms/MinecraftEULA).
+The file `eula.txt` will be automatically generated with the line `eula=true`, representing your acceptance.

 If you do not agree to the EULA — **do not use this project**.